 4. How much space do you have in your motorhome?
 How many loads can your camper take?

 Lead-acid batteries are quite large and heavy.
-However, since there is basically not much space in the camper, lithium batteries are the optimal solution.
+However, since there is not much space in the camper, lithium batteries are the optimal solution.
 These are usually only half the size and weight with the same capacity (which, in contrast, to lead batteries, can also be fully utilized).
 Especially if your motorhome is already close to the permissible total mass, 40kg more or less makes a decisive difference with a 230Ah battery.

 5. How and how often is the mobile home battery charged?

 Depending on how regularly you charge your RV battery, you can choose between a cheaper battery with a lower cycle (e.g. wet battery) or a high-end battery with a deep cycle, such as the lithium battery.
 Would you like to charge your RV batteries via solar power and the alternator?
 In general, do you rarely stay in one place for more than 1-2 days?
 Then a wet or gel battery may be sufficient for you.
 However, if you want to be on the road with your camper all year round and also want to be self-sufficient for several days in less sunny areas, you need a significantly more powerful battery with a deep cycle.
-In this case you will probably not be able to avoid a lithium battery!
+In this ca, so you will probably not be able to avoid a lithium battery!

 What else you should know about motorhome batteries!

 Wow, quite a lot to consider when choosing your RV battery, right?
 So that nothing can go wrong with the purchase, we have compiled the most important terms and key figures here.

 The capacity of a battery